 There are different categories of eligibility for Form I-551.
 Your unique situation will determine the category of eligibility you need to pursue.
 Here are the four main categories.

 There are a number of U.S. citizens who marry foreign nationals.
 These people are then an immediate relative of the U.S. citizen.
 Their U.S. spouse can then file a petition (an application) for an I-551 Form on their behalf.

-Children can also be an immediate relative of a U.S. citizen.
+Children can also be immediate relatives of U.S. citizens.
 Only dependents under the age of 21 may be petitioned for in this category.
-Children over the age of 21 are no longer classified as a dependent and are, therefore, not classified as an immediate relative.
+Children over the age of 21 are no longer classified as dependent and are, therefore, not classified as immediate relatives.

 People with extreme hardship in their home country may apply for asylum status (or also known as refugee status) within the U.S. They may then apply for a Form I-551 after that is fulfilled.
 There is no limit on the Green Cards issued to this category, but there is a limit on the number of people who may enter the U.S. on refugee status.
 Between 70,000 and 90,000 people are allowed to enter the U.S. as refugees every year.